zydou/arti/doc/Safelogging.md

 ## Other ways to mitigate logging

-> TO DO: We should recommend that people only use logging mechanisms
+> TO DO: We should recommend that people only use logging mechanisms where
-> where old logs are discarded after a not-too-long interval.
+> old logs are discarded after a not-too-long interval.
+(See #550)

 > TO DO: When possible, we should discourage logging information with
 > fine-grained time granularity.
 (A 1-to-10 second precision is fine for
 > most use cases!)
+(See #551)